andresmarnez/manager20/README.md

           - Esta funcion se encargará de leer los parametros de slack y asignar la direccion enviada al usuario de ejecuta el comando.
           - En la conexión a la base de datos modifica los parametros de ser necesario.
 En mi caso con la zona de lanzamiento fue suficiente.
       - sendpool:
-          - `db` set to the name of the database you made for the bot.
-          - `table` set to the name of the table you made for the bot.
-          - `user` set to the name of a MySQL user with access to the DB.
-          - `pass` set to the password of that MySQL user.

 - Configura las salidas API GETAWAY para ambas funciones:
     - `admins` control who can add/remove members.